SDawson777/nimbus-cms/docs/STUDIO.md

 - Legal content: documents include `type` (e.g. `terms`, `privacy`), `stateCode` (optional), `version`, `effectiveFrom`, and optional `effectiveTo`.
 The API returns the most-recent effective version.

+## New schema types added

+- `organization`, `brand`, `store` — tenancy model documents used to scope content and themes.
+- `themeConfig` — brand/store theme documents (colors, typography, logo image reference).
+- `personalizationRule` — admin-authored rule documents that contain `conditions[]` and `actions[]` to boost content candidates; editable in Studio but also surfaced in the Admin SPA.
+- `contentMetric` — lightweight metric documents used by analytics/reporting jobs.
+- `recallAudit` — audit documents written when product recalls are toggled.

+Editors: when creating rules or theme configs prefer the Studio for schema-driven editing; the Admin SPA is provided for operational flows (theme editing, quick uploads, and simulation) and writes deterministic ids for theme configs.

 ## Running Studio locally

 ```bash